Most Expensive Bass Guitars Available Today (2025 Updated)

 Gibson Thunderbird IV Bass

-Gibson blew minds when they released the Thunderbird in the mid-1960s.
 They followed closely in Fender’s footsteps, giving their basses custom colors.
-Like the Fender basses, the Gibson Thunderbird IV in custom colors is no longer made.
-Some of the original colors are worth a pretty penny.
+Like the Fender basses, the Gibson Thunderbird IV in custom colors are no longer made.
+Nowadays, some of the original colors are worth a pretty penny.
 The rarest one is the cardinal red color, which is worth $23,000.

 Fender Precision Bass Guitar